Contact Us Today 01642 716680

 • Crisis Management: The overall coordination of an organisation’s response to a crisis in a way that deals with the immediate aftermath and operational consequences.

-• Incident Response: The methodology an organisation uses to respond to and manage a cyber attack or data breach, typically included within a BCM framework.
+• Incident Response: An organisation’s methodology to respond to and manage a cyber attack or data breach is typically included within a BCM framework.

 Related Services: